Busy Buses

 Busy Buses is an animated children's program about the lives of a group of friendly talking buses.
 It was originally shown on Tiny Living.
 It also aired on ABC in Australia and TV3 in New Zealand, and ran for two series between 2002.

 Production

-Busy Buses is a 3D CGI animated television series made for 'children' aged 3 to 6.
-Set in a fictional town of Chumley, it features a bus garage and eight colourful bus characters.
-Brian Conley narrates the stories, and he has also created the voices for all the Busy Buses along with its theme tune.
+Busy Buses is a 3D CGI animated television series for children between the ages of three and six.
+Set in the fictional town of Chumley, it features a bus garage and eight colourful bus characters (Sammy, Stephanie, Harry, Colin, Arnold, Susan, Roger and Penny).
+Brian Conley narrates the stories, and he has also created the voices for all the Busy Buses (in the first series only) along with its theme tune.